pytorch/torchchat/docs/native-execution.md

 running a model exported and compiled ahead-of-time with either Executorch (ET) or AOT Inductor (AOTI).
 Which model format to use depends on your requirements and preferences.
-Executorch models are optimized for portability across a range of decices, including mobile and edge devices.
+Executorch models are optimized for portability across a range of devices, including mobile and edge devices.
 AOT Inductor models are optimized for a particular target architecture, which may result in better performance and efficiency.

 Building the runners is straightforward with the included cmake build files and is covered in the next sections.
-We will showcase the runners using ~~stories15M~~ llama2 7B and llama3.
+We will showcase the runners using  llama2 7B and llama3.

 ## What can you do with torchchat's llama runner for native execution?